CommonWealthRobotics/bowler-script-kernel/README.md

 ```
 ##Add execution class to ScriptingEngine

-Finaly in the static {} method of Scripting engine, add your new Scripting languages to the internal list of supported languages.
+Finally in the static {} method of ScriptingEngine, add your new Scripting languages to the internal list of supported languages.

 ```
   addScriptingLanguage(new NewScriptHelper());